As it stands right now, China’s economy is not sustainable.

 - The availability of safe assets for households to save, freeing up other resources for consumption.
 This is especially important for two reasons.
 One is to prevent excessively high precautionary savings by households so that more resources can be freed up for consumption needs.
 The other is that China’s population is aging (they recently abandoned the one-child policy) and households need safe assets to invest in to finance retirement.
 Currently, the flow of capital in and out of China is restricted to prevent destabilizing flows of capital.

-I’ll say a word about why China’s old economic model that served it so well has run out of steam, then a word about why China’s transition to a newer economic model needs the above challenges to be overcome in order for the transition to be sustainable.
-Of course, keep in mind that these comments are very broad and general.
+I will now say a word about why China’s old economic model that served it so well has run out of steam, then turn to why China’s transition to a newer economic model needs the above challenges to be overcome in order for the transition to be sustainable.

 China’s objective is to transition its economy away from the old model where investment and exports led growth and toward a new model where the domestic consumer drives growth (see).